 Trish completed the IMS Comprehensive Instructor Workshop in Boston, Massachusetts and is a TeamSTEPPSTM Master Trainer.
 She is certified by the American Heart Association (AHA) as an ACLS and BLS Instructor.
 Trish is certified by the American Association of Neuroscience Nurses as a Certified Neuroscience Registered Nurse (CNRN) and a Stroke Certified Registered Nurse (SCRN).
 She is also an active member of the Society for Simulation in Healthcare (SSH).

 Trish has had poster presentations at the LIHN Annual Symposium and the Annual Neurocritical Care Society Meeting.
 She has presented lectures for the 9th Annual Stroke and Neurocritical Care Symposium and NYU Winthrop’s Fall Nursing Symposium.

 Don Wang, BS

-Don Wang is responsible for operations at the Simulation Center and the Community Training Center, an authorized American Heart Association training center at Winthrop University Hospital.
+Don Wang is responsible for operations at the Simulation Center and the Community Training Center, an authorized American Heart Association training center at NYU Winthrop Hospital.

 Jenny Castillo, MD

-Dr. Castillo is an attending physician in the Department of Emergency Medicine and Medical Director of the Winthrop University Hospital Simulation Center.
+Dr. Castillo is an attending physician in the Department of Emergency Medicine and Medical Director of the NYU Winthrop Hospital Simulation Center.
 She attended Jefferson Medical College of Thomas Jefferson University in Philadelphia, PA and completed a residency in Emergency Medicine at Jacobi Medical Center in New York.
-Dr. Castillo completed the Winthrop University Hospital Faculty Scholars Program in 2013 and received the Faculty Achievement Award for Excellence in Scholarship in 2015.
+Dr. Castillo completed the Winthrop-University Hospital Faculty Scholars Program in 2013 and received the Faculty Achievement Award for Excellence in Scholarship in 2015.